 Please contact us anytime!
 We look forward to hearing from you.
 Services offered by The Will Davis Law Firm:

-11-20-13: Drug possession charge put on the shelf.
-Attorney, William Davis, gets client's drug possession case marked Stet (put on the shelf for 3 years) due to a bad stop.
+2-27-2014: Drug possession charge put on the shelf.
+Attorney, William Davis, gets client's drug possession case marked Stet (put on the shelf for 3 years) due to a bad search.
+Case was before Judge Jane Cairns Murray in Cecil County.

 - Heroin distribution case REDUCED to simple possession.
 Will Davis points out deficiencies in the State's case and works out deal for simple possession for out-of-state defendant.